 Pūtea Whakawhanake Pouako | PPTA Learning and Development Centre

-The PPTA Te Wehengarua has a storied commitment to the ongoing development of the education sector and, most importantly, the professionals working within it.
+PPTA Te Wehengarua is committed to the ongoing development of the education sector and, most importantly, the professionals working within it.
 Kaiako need more than just time to excel at their jobs; they must be supported by learning and development opportunities that professionally enrich them.

 Our Kaupapa